Civitavecchia Train StationHow to get from the Port of Civitavecchia to the train Station.

 |Largo della Pace - Via XVI Settembre - Piazza Calamatta - Piazza V. Emanuele (Cathedral) - Largo Plebiscito - Viale Garibaldi - Civitavecchia Train Station||Morning||from 7.30 am to 12 pm

 |Civitavecchia Train Station - Viale Garibaldi - Largo Plebiscito - Piazza V. Emanuele (Cathedral) - Piazza Calamatta - Via XVI Settembre - Largo della Pace||

 FROM THE PORT OF CIVITAVECCHIA TO THE STATION: USEFUL ADVICE

-Cruise passengers disembarking at docks from 10 to 13 and willing to get to Civitavecchia Train Station can go directly on foot.
-The walk is less than 2 km in about 20 minutes you will arrive at the station, exiting from Varco Fortezza (map of the port of Civitavecchia).
+Cruise passengers disembarking at docks number 10 to 13 can easily reach Civitavecchia's train station on foot.
+The walk is less than 2 km, so in about 20 minutes you will arrive at the station.
+You have to take the exit at Varco Fortezza (map of the port of Civitavecchia).

-Civitavecchia Station: assistance to persons with reduced mobility
+Civitavecchia Station: assistance for people with reduced mobility

-All passengers with a disability or reduced mobility can benefit from a free assistance service, available only on request, at the Station of Civitavecchia.
+For all passengers with disabilities or reduced mobility, a free assistance service is available at Civitavecchia Station (only on request).
 This is a useful service, especially to go up and down the stairs that lead to some of the platforms.

-The service can be booked (at least 1 hour before) by calling the following numbers (from Italy):
+The service can be requested (at least 1 hour in advance) by contacting the following numbers (from Italy):

 These numbers are active every day from 6.45 am to 9.30 pm (including holidays).